agile-students-spring2026/final-budgetlife/README.md

 BudgetLife is deployed and available here: [Link](http://159.89.235.75/)

 Note: The website is designed to be used in a simulated mobile device screen using F12 (DevTools) on desktop.
-We used the dimensions of an iPhone 14 Pro Max
+We used the dimensions of an iPhone 14 Pro Max.

 ## Building and Testing